 Collaborative divorce is very expensive.

-You'll not only need to pay your respective lawyers for all of their time, but you’ll also have to pay for any other outside professionals brought into the process including the financial expert(s), custody specialist(s), therapist(s), coach(es), etc.
+You'll not only need to pay your respective lawyers for all of their time, but you'll also have to pay for any other outside professionals brought into the divorce process, including the financial expert(s), custody specialist(s), therapist(s), coach(es), etc.

 But if you mediate and select a highly skilled mediator, you'll get a thorough agreement while saving tens of thousands of dollars on your divorce.